 - Positive social connection

-- Increasing GABA, serotonin and progesterone levels;
+- Increasing GABA, serotonin and for girls progesterone levels;

 Interestingly low progesterone levels go together with low GABA (amino acid serving as an inhibitory neurotransmitter in the brain).
 When you know you need to work on increasing progesterone levels, you can support the process from the side by improving your GABA levels.
 You can increase your own GABA production naturally, but when you want a quick fix you can take it as a supplement.
 For some people taking GABA supplement serves as zipping a glass of wine for others.
 Check your score in this 10 points questionnaire to find out if you are low on GABA and if you can make a good use of supplementing it!
 If you do, build your planB, how you will change lifestyle by the time when you get off the supplement after 4 months.